tgonda-discovery/k8s-helm-chart/README.md

 #### Updating the Values.conf file

 To configure an external MySQL environment, please edit the Values.yaml file and uncommend/update the following values:

 - database_host
 - database_port
 - database_user
 - database_password

 ### Using External Redis

 DivvyCloud can perform reasonably well using just the internal Redis container.
 However, for production environments we highly recommend using an external redis system.

 #### Setting up external Redis

 To configure an external Redis system, please edit the Values.yaml file and uncommend/update the following values:

 - redis_host

 ## Installation

 ### Important note
 This helm chart uses the k8s Application resource type.
 *Please ensure you run the make crd/install prior to installing DivvyCloud*

 ### Installing
-	Clone down this repository and use the following make commands:
+Clone this repository and use the following make commands:

 * make crd/install to install the application CRD on the cluster.
 This needs to be done only once.
 * make app/install to build all the container images and deploy the app to a target namespace on the cluster.
 * make app/uninstall to delete the deployed app.

 ## Connecting to admin console